 Educational objectives Learning goals

-(a) Knowledge and understanding
+(a) Knowledge and understanding skills.

-(b) Applying knowledge and understanding
+(b) Ability to apply knowledge and understanding.

 (d) Communication skills.